 2019 SCIPIE Conference

-The SCIPIE board is pleased to announce the 8th biennial conference of the Scholarly Consortium for Innovative Psychology in Education (SCIPIE)!
-The conference is sponsored by the Georgia Southern University College of Education.
-It will be held on October 3rd-4th 2019 at the Embassy Suites by Hilton Historic Savannah in downtown Savannah.
-The theme of the conference will be, Critical and Complex Perspectives on Learning.
-Conference proposals are due July 1st 2019 and can be submitted via the conference submission system.
+The SCIPIE board is pleased to announce the 8th biennial conference of the Scholarly Consortium for Innovative Psychology in Education (SCIPIE) was a success!
+The conference was sponsored by the Georgia Southern University College of Education.
+It was be held on October 3rd-4th 2019 at the Embassy Suites by Hilton Historic Savannah in downtown Savannah.
+The theme of the conference was, Critical and Complex Perspectives on Learning.

-The conference will be held in conjunction with the executive committee board meeting of Division 15 of the American Psychological Association.
-It is a special privileged to collaborate with the leadership of APA division 15 for the weekend!
+The conference was held in conjunction with the executive committee board meeting of Division 15 of the American Psychological Association.
+It was a special privileged to collaborate with the leadership of APA division 15 for the weekend!

 SCIPIE conferences traditionally focus on complex problems found at the intersection of education and psychology.
 The emphasis is on driving theoretical and methodological innovation through exploration of tensions in educational psychology and related fields.
 SCIPIE offers a unique conference experience due to its interactive structure.
 Participants are encouraged to bring works in progress and unresolved research issues as a foundation for session content and discussion.
 The conference is also geared specifically to provide early career scholars and graduate students an opportunity for meaningful participation in conference sessions.

-The conference will be held at the Embassy Suites Savannah.
-In the heart of Savannah, the conference hotel is within walking distance from many wonderful restaurants, eateries, and bars, the SCAD Museum of Art, the Telfair Museums, the Chatham County Courthouse, and many historical sites.
-This hotel is also within close proximity of Georgia State Railroad Museum and Savannah Visitor Center.
+The conference was held at the Embassy Suites Savannah.
+In the heart of Savannah, the conference hotel was within walking distance from many wonderful restaurants, eateries, and bars, the SCAD Museum of Art, the Telfair Museums, the Chatham County Courthouse, and many historical sites.
+This hotel was also within close proximity of Georgia State Railroad Museum and Savannah Visitor Center.
 Wired and wireless Internet access is complimentary, and the hotel contains recreational opportunities including an outdoor pool, and a fitness center.
-A complimentary cooked-to-order breakfast is served daily from 6 AM to 10 AM.

 Keynote Speaker: Dr. Jessica DeCuir-Gunby

-The SCIPIE board is pleased to announce that Dr. Jessica DeCuir-Gunby will be the keynote speaker for the 2019 conference!
+Dr. Jessica DeCuir-Gunby was the keynote speaker for the 2019 conference.
 Dr. DeCuir-Gunby is a Professor of Educational Psychology and Director of Graduate Programs in the Department of Teacher Education and Learning Sciences at NC State University.
 Dr. DeCuir-Gunby’s research interests include race and racial identity development, critical race theory, mixed methods research, and emotions in education.

 Dr. Jessica T. DeCuir-Gunby is a native of Baton Rouge, Louisiana.
 She attended Louisiana State University where she was a recipient of the AP Tureaud Scholarship Award, the LSU Outstanding Freshman Award, the Outstanding Undergraduate in Psychology Award, and was a Ronald E. McNair Scholar.
 In 1998 she earned her BS degree with a double major in Psychology and Spanish, graduating summa cum laude with Upper Division Honors in Psychology and both Phi Kappa Phi and Phi Beta Kappa distinctions.
 DeCuir-Gunby then attended the University of Georgia where she was the recipient of the Gates Millennium Scholar Fellowship and the Southern Regional Education Board Dissertation Fellowship.
 At the University of Georgia, she earned both her MA and PhD degrees in Educational Psychology in 2000 and 2003, respectively.